Beat2er/homeassistant-trmnl-battery/README.md

 - **Battery Voltage**: Shows the current battery voltage in volts
 - **Battery Percentage**: Shows the calculated battery level as a percentage
 - **WiFi Signal Strength**: Shows the WiFi RSSI value in dBm
-- **Last Seen**: Shows when the device was last seen by the TRMNL server
+- **Last Seen**: Shows the timestamp of the last successful screen render by the TRMNL server for your account.
+This value is updated only when the TRMNL API provides a new render time; if the API indicates no new render (e.g., due to polling intervals not aligning), this sensor will retain the last known render time.

 All sensors include a `last_updated` attribute that shows when Home Assistant last retrieved data from the TRMNL API.